Sort by: Showing 10 items

 Type: Fishing Vessel

 The High Aim 6 was discovered drifting in Australian waters with the entire crew missing.
-Most of the crews personal effects were still on board, yet a smell from the lower-decks led the discoverers of the ship to believe that this had been a botched illegal immigration attempt.
+Most of the crew's personal effects were still on board, yet a smell from the lower-decks led the discoverers of the ship to believe that this had been a botched illegal immigration attempt.
 Instead, the holds were found to contain rotting fish.

 Curiously, a mobile phone registered to the ship's engineer was seen to have been used since the discovery of the ship.
-After it was traced the user testified that the captain and engineer had been murdered and that the rest of the crew has simply all abandoned ship and gone back home.
+After it was traced the user testified that the captain and engineer had been murdered and that the rest of the crew had simply all abandoned ship and gone back home.
 He gave no motive for the crime.